wiseman-timelord/Rpg-Gradio-Gguf/README.md

 - RAM - Enough VRam to cover the models we are using, program will put overflow layers into SRam.
 - GPU - Vulkan capable GPU Only, it uses vulkan.
 Also install the latest Vulkan SDK, that your GPU/OS supports.
 - Internet - Installer requires internet, main program will be offline.
+- Compiling - The installer will detect/use VC Build Tools 2019-2022.

 ### Models
 Here is some info about the modesls...